gravitational/teleport-agent-terraform/README.md

 # `teleport-agent-terraform`

+> [!IMPORTANT]
+> This code in this repo is deprecated.
+Please use the code at https://github.com/gravitational/teleport/tree/master/examples/aws/terraform instead.

 This repo contains a reference Terraform module which configures a Teleport agent for providing access to remote resources via reverse tunnel.

 You can use this module to deploy an agent providing any or all of: